-ModMaster Manual - Troubleshooting
+ModMaster Manual v3.15 - A. Troubleshooting

-Troubleshooting
+A. Troubleshooting

 This section provides information on various errors that can occur when using ModMaster, and suggests ways of tackling them.

-The easiest way to find a message in this section is to click on the Error Help button in the status bar (or press the F4 key), or to click on the message in the trace window (or move to the message and press the space bar).
+The easiest way to find a message in this section is to click on the Error Help button in the status bar (or press the F4 key), or to click on the message in the log window (or move to the message and press the space bar).

-Communications
+1. Communications

+1.1.
 General

 "Connection closed"